New Results on Nyldon Words and Nyldon-like Sets

 So far, we have not found any word $w$ with a value of $K$ more than $4$ in the case of Nyldon words.
+Note that $w=01111011011111011110111$ has $K=4$ in \cref{exa:infection}.
 It may be interesting to find the Nyldon-like set with the highest asymptotic value of $K$.
 Perhaps a bound can also be found for other kinds of Hall sets, such as Viennot sets. \begin{question} Fix a Viennot set $(V, \prec)$.
-For a primitive word $w$ with conjugate $n$ in $V$, and large enough $k$ depending on $w$, does there exist a $K$ such that the word $w^k$ can be factorized as $(p_1, p_2, \dots, p_i, \underbrace{n, n, \dots, n}_{k-K \text{ copies}}, s_1, s_2, \dots, s_j)$ for $k \ge K$? \end{question} Note that $K=1$ for Lyndon words \cite{nyldon}, the prototypical example of a Viennot set.
+For a primitive word $w$ with conjugate $n$ in $V$, and large enough $k$ depending on $w$, does there exist a $K$ such that the word $w^k$ can be factorized as $(p_1, p_2, \dots, p_i, $ $n, n, \dots, n, s_1, s_2, \dots, s_j)$ for $k\ge K$ where there are $k-K$ copies of $n$ in the middle? \end{question} Note that $K=1$ for Lyndon words \cite{nyldon}, the prototypical example of a Viennot set.
 Finally, we ask about the Lazard procedure. \begin{question} What is the general distribution on ``finishing times'' for Lazard procedures that generate Hall sets? \end{question}